novito/rust-hello-world/README.md

 # rust-hello-world
-Just a playground for rust.
+Just a playground for Rust.
 In the future it might hold Rust + Webassembly h4cks.